Vessel9817/source-inspector/README.md

   Chromium-based browsers, you will still be required to reload the extension manually.

-You now have an installable extension.
+You should now have an installable extension.

 ## Installing